Ephraim Stern: Excavations

 Stern led a excavations at a number of sites, including Gilam, Tel Kadesh and Tel Mevorakh.
 He also worked at Massadah and Hazor, Tel Be'er Sheva, Tel Mor and En Gedi.

 His most notable work was at Tel Dor, where he directed twenty seasons of excavation between 1980 and 2000, in collaboration with American archaeologists Andrew Stewart and Rainer Mack.

 Awards

 Prof. Stern received the Israel Museum's Percia Schiemmel Award for his contributions to the archaeology of Israel.
 He was also awarded prizes for his various publications from Yad Ben Zvi Institute, The American Society of Biblical Archaeology and Levi Sala prize on behalf of the Ben-Gurion University in the Negev.

-The EMET Prize

 In 2005, Prof. Ephraim Stern was awarded with the EMET Prize for his research and professional work, which have placed him in the forefront of Israeli archaeology; for "disseminating archaeological knowledge through scientific editing and publishing; for the extensive excavations in which he has been involved as team member and director; and for his broad and in-depth knowledge of the Land of Israel and its material culture between the First Temple Period Solomon's Temple and Second Temple periods".